arampall/MarketPlace/README.md

   "uploadUrl": "https://s3-bucket-name.s3.eu-west-2.amazonaws.com/image.png"
 }
 ```
+## Points to Note:

-All functions are already connected to appropriate events from API Gateway.
+1. All functions are already connected to appropriate events from API Gateway.

-An id of a user can be extracted from a JWT token passed by a client.
+2. An id of a user can be extracted from a JWT token passed by a client.
+3. The body of the post requests for CreateItem and UpdateItem are validated using the serverless-reqvalidator-plugin.
+The JSON schemas are stored in src/models/schemas/

 # REST Endpoints: